planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       ...
       # 6773 total.

-   On most terminals, the features that have been added are colored red.
+   On most terminals, the features that have been added are colored **red**.

 Now that our repository is aware of our spatial data, we can add all the features to the repository so that we can commit them all.